 This immediately made the Silver Star severe the tow rope attached to the now smoking ship.
 Just a few moments later, the S.S.
-Ourang Medan exploded with such force that it was said to lift out of the water before coming down and sinking to its eternal resting place.
+Ourang Medan exploded with strong force.
+The force that lifted out of the water before coming down and sinking to its eternal resting place.

 S.S.
 Ourang Medan: The Ship Without An Origin

 Based on the name, people speculate that it was registered in Sumatra, a Dutch colony at the time.
-Ourang translates to ‘man’ in Indonesian while Medan is the largest city on Sumatra, making the name of the ship, ‘Man From Medan.’
+Ourang translates to ‘man’ in Indonesian while Medan is the largest city on Sumatra.
+This makes the name of the ship, ‘Man From Medan.’

 What Could The Cargo Hold That Caused The Explosive End Of The S.S.
 Ourang Medan?

 There are many farfetched theories about the mysterious circumstances of the S.S.
 Ourang Medan and its demise.
-But one of the most logically sounding theories was brought forth by Professor Theodor Siersdorfer of Essen in Germany.
+But one of the most logically sounding theories brought forth by Professor Theodor Siersdorfer of Essen in Germany.

-This booklet is supposedly said to have been authenticated by one of the rescue crew on the Sliver Star and states not only the name of the captain and the route of the ship but also that the cargo holds contained Potassium Cyanide and Nitroglycerin.
+This booklet has been authenticated by one of the rescue crew on the Silver Star.
+It states not only the name of the captain but also the route of the ship.
+Also, the cargo holds contained Potassium Cyanide and Nitroglycerin.

 Could Sinister Chemical Weapons Be The Reason For The Horrifying Death Of The Crew?

 Another strong theory about what happened to the crew of the S.S.
 Ourang Medan is related to biological weapons designed and manufactured by Japanese scientists led by Japanese bacteriologist called Shirō Ishii.

-The trials of Unit 731 were geared towards creating dangerous biological and chemical weapons to help Japan eliminate its enemy.
-The theory for the death of the crew of the S.S.
-Ourang Medan states that the experiments and biological weapons of Unit 731.
+This includes creating dangerous biological and chemical weapons to help Japan eliminate its enemy.
+The theory for the crew death of the S.S.
+Ourang Medan states the experiments and biological weapons of Unit 731.

 These were the two most probable theories about the S.S.
 Ourang Medan and its mysterious end.
-However, there are also other theories which don’t have as much evidence as these which include UFOs, methane bubbles, and the boiler room fire.
+Also, there are other theories which don’t have as much evidence, including UFOs, methane bubbles, and the boiler room fire.